DannieBGoode/opensx70/_posts/2018/08/2018-08-14-overdue-update.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/openSX70-overdue-02.JPG)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/openSX70-overdue-03.JPG)

-I have also designed (should I say copied) a new USB adapter (technically an  FTDI) based on [Sparkfun’s Basic Breakout 3.3V ](https://www.sparkfun.com/products/9873) but with the openSX70 FPC cable connector,and the components from [SeeedStudio OPL library] (https://www.seeedstudio.com/opl.html).
+I have also designed (should I say copied) a new USB adapter (technically an  FTDI) based on [Sparkfun’s Basic Breakout 3.3V ](https://www.sparkfun.com/products/9873) but with the openSX70 FPC cable connector,and the components from [SeeedStudio OPL library](https://www.seeedstudio.com/opl.html).
 As I always do, I have done a PCB run, then hand assembled a few prototypes.
 Works perfectly and it is way easier to build.
 Maybe the board could have been a tad smaller (By the way, this makes me think that **maybe** it is feasible to have the FTDI built-in in the main PCB?
 Where would you put the microUSB connector?)

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/openSX70-overdue-04.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/openSX70-overdue-05.jpg)